btwkenji/ai-chan/README.md

-# tg bot, openai api
+# AI chan

-- telegram-chat-bot
+- Telegram-chat-bot.
-- chat bot, able to recognize your speech through voice messages and text through text messages
+- Chat bot, able to recognize your speech through voice messages and text through text messages.
-##

-## installation
+## Installation

 ```shell
 git clone https://github.com/kenjitheman/ai-chan
 ```

-- install all dependencies:
+- Install all dependencies:

 ```shell
 npm install
 ```

-## usage
+## Usage

-- inside config folder create production.json for production mode and default.json for development mode and inside paste your api keys like this:
+- Inside the config folder create production.json for production mode and default.json for development mode and inside paste your API keys like this:

 ```json
 {